 Any statistical method used should be detailed in the methods section of the paper and any not in common use should be either described in detail or supported by references.
 Tables and illustrations should be submitted separately from the text of the paper, and legends to illustrations should also be typed on a separate sheet.
 Tables should be simple and should not duplicate information in the text of the article.
 Illustrations should be used only when data cannot be expressed clearly in any other way.
 When graphs or scattergrams are submitted the numerical data on which they are based should be supplied.
 Line drawings should be in Indian ink on heavy white paper or card, with any labelling on a separate sheet; they may also be presented as photographic prints or good quality photocopies.
 Other illustrations should usually be prints-not negatives, transparencies, or x ray films; they should be no larger than 30×21 cm (A4) and be trimmed to remove all redundant areas; the top should be marked on the back.
 Staining techniques of photomicrographs should be stated.
-Either an internal scale marker should be included on the photomicrograph or the final print magnification of the photograph itself should be given.
+An internal scale marker should be included on the photomicrograph.
 Again, any labelling should be on copies, not on the prints.
 Patients shown in photographs should have their identity concealed or should give their written consent to publication.
 If any tables or illustrations submitted have been published elsewhere written consent to republication should be obtained by the author from the copyright holder (usually the publisher) and the authors.